artinnok/django-swap-user/README.md

 ```

 ## Basic usage
-1. Choose one of models that suits for you and copy related settings from the table:
+1. Choose a model that suits you and copy related settings from the table:

 | Application name | Username field | Description                                                            | `INSTALLED_APPS`                               | `AUTH_USER_MODEL`                      | Replace `django.contrib.admin` to          |
 |------------------|----------------|------------------------------------------------------------------------|------------------------------------------------|----------------------------------------|--------------------------------------------|